slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 -- Morton Halperin [1934]*

 When a politician says «threat to our democracy», they really mean threat to their corrupt bureaucracy.

+Bureaucracy blocks low-probability events at the cost of imposing more compliance systems that drain happiness from people.

 > *"It is much more important to kill bad bills, than to pass good ones."
 -- Calvin Coolidge [1872]*